mantidproject/mantid/Code/Mantid/docs/source/algorithms/PawleyFit-v1.rst

-    print "The lattice parameter was refined to a =", a, "+/-", a_err print "The deviation from the actual parameter (a=5.4311946) is:", a_diff print "This difference corresponds to", np.round(a_diff / a_err, 2), "standard deviations."
+    print "The lattice parameter was refined to a =", a, "+/-", a_err print "The deviation from the actual parameter (a=5.4311946) is:", a_diff print "This difference corresponds to", np.round(a_diff / a_err, 2), "standard deviations." print "The reduced chi square of the fit is:", np.round(chi_square, 3)

 Running this script will generate a bit of output about the results of the different steps.
 At the end the lattice parameter differs less than one standard deviation from the actual value.